edwardselig/Drone-Project/README.txt

 Coded by Edward Selig
-This program was a project for my embedded systems class.
+This program was a project for my embedded systems class during the Fall 2015 semester.
 It is meant to simulate a drone collision avoidance system by using multi-threading and mutexes.
 I received an 100% on the project.
 The program can be compiled by typing "make".
 The program can be executed by typing ./DroneMap "Input File".
 The valid input files are "level0.txt", "level1a.txt", "level1b.txt", "level2.txt".
 In level 0 there is only one drone going back and return on